plone/Plone/README.md

   This gives you the right to use Plone without a license fee, and to improve upon the product.

 - **Plone is supported.**
-  There are over three hundred developers in the Plone Development Team around the world, and a multitude of companies that specialize in Plone development and support.
+  There are over two hundred active developers in the Plone Development Team around the world, and a multitude of companies that specialize in Plone development and support.

 - **Plone is extensible.**
   There is a multitude of add-on products for Plone to add new features and content types.
   In addition, Plone can be scripted using web standard solutions and open source languages.

 - **Plone is technology neutral.**
-  Plone can interoperate with most relational database systems, open source, and commercial, and runs on a vast array of platforms, including Linux, Windows, macOS, and BSD.
+  Plone can interoperate with most relational database systems—both open source and commercial—and runs on a vast array of platforms, including Linux, Windows, macOS, and BSD.